 We're going to start off first with tremor.

-Now, you're going to cover tremor in much more detail
+Now you're going to cover tremor much in

 Propranolol is a beta blocker.

 Other beta blockers can be used as well.

 It seems to respond well to beta blockade,